ngtrr/phase-field/README.md

 ## How to use?
 Before installing the code you need to get **gcc** to compile and **openCV4** to make the .png images.<br>

 We recommend to use **pkg-config** to link around opencv packages to compile.
-Please check your link before using it.
+Please check your link before.

+-- 2019/10/7 --<br>
+We newly import fftw3.h for calculate dft more fast. please install by terminal before compiling.

 1. Make the directory for clone repository.<br>